 You can see there’s a lot to tell about modern dance history and that its figures many.
 I’ve done the summary above just to help you make yourself one first general idea.

-I’ll be expanding this modern dance history page in the future, by providing more information about specific topics belonging to it.
-Also, in case you are searching for this, I’ll include some less mentioned figures of the story like Kurt Joos, Harald Kreutzberg, Oskar Schlemmer, Louis Falco, Lester Horton, Paul Taylor, Twyla Tharp, Murray Louis…
+I’ll be expanding this modern dance history section in the future, by providing more information about specific topics belonging to it.
+Also, in case you are searching for this, I’ll try to include some less mentioned figures of the story like Kurt Joos, Harald Kreutzberg, Oskar Schlemmer, Louis Falco, Lester Horton, Paul Taylor, Twyla Tharp, Murray Louis…

 British Modern Dance between 1965 and 1985